PythonRSAS/pythonrsas.github.io/_posts/2022-08-17-2-A-Study-on-Bank-Balance-sheet-composition.md

 Look at it from distribution perspective overtime:

 # Q1 2022 recent trends
-• Decreased return on equity and return on assets both decreased from 11.06% and 1.06% in 2021:Q4 to 10.34% and 0.93% in 2022:Q1 respectively, reflecting an **increase in quarterly loan loss provisions and noninterest expense**.
+• **Decreased return on equity and return on assets**, from 11.06% and 1.06% in 2021:Q4 to 10.34% and 0.93% in 2022:Q1 respectively, reflecting an **increase in quarterly loan loss provisions and noninterest expense**.

-• Net interest margin remains low, (net interest margin defined as net interest income as a percentage of interest earning assets), remained the same as last quarter at 2.10%.
+• **Net interest margin remains low**, (net interest margin defined as net interest income as a percentage of interest earning assets), remained the same as last quarter at 2.10%.
 The current net interest margin of 2.10% is below its post-crisis (2009:Q1 – 2022:Q1) average of 2.61%.

-• Reduced noninterest income ratio, measured as noninterest income as a percentage of total assets, declined from 1.96% in 2021:Q4 to 1.90% in 2022:Q1, which is below its post-crisis average of 2.17%.
+• **Reduced noninterest income ratio**, measured as noninterest income as a percentage of total assets, declined from 1.96% in 2021:Q4 to 1.90% in 2022:Q1, which is below its post-crisis average of 2.17%.

-• Slower asset growth from 8.29% in 2021:Q4 to 6.26% in 2022:Q1.
+• **Slower asset growth** from 8.29% in 2021:Q4 to 6.26% in 2022:Q1.
 However, *loan growth rose from 3.99% to 4.83%*.
 So, which asset growth decreased the most?

-• Significant decreased domestic deposit growth from 12.55% to 8.94%.
+• **Significant decreased domestic deposit growth from 12.55% to 8.94%**.

-• Capital remains high by historical standards.
+• **Capital remains high by historical standards**.
 Common equity tier 1 (CET1) capital as a percentage of risk-weighted assets (RWA) stands at 12.41%, well above its pre-crisis (2001:Q1 – 2007:Q3) average of 8.25%.
+Note that in 2015:Q1 firms commenced reporting risk weighted assets according to Basel III definitions rather than Basel I definitions.
+This contributes to the **sharp increase in the ratio of risk weighted assets to total assets observed in 2015:Q1**.

 # Composition of Banking Industry Assets and Liabilities